ikluft/pdx-lkmu/content/pages/about.md

 Date: 2025-05-24 23:00
 Authors: Ian Kluft, Drew Fustini

-The Portland Linux Kernel Meetup used to only be organized on [a Meetup page](https://www.meetup.com/portland-linux-kernel-meetup/).
-But we set up this github.io site for a separate web presence, particularly to generate calendar events that can export to the Portland tech community's Calagator calendar.
+The Portland Linux Kernel Meetup used to only be organized on a Meetup page.
+But that was allowed to expire in August 2025 because of excessive fees for hosting a meetup.
+We set up this github.io site for a separate web presence.
+It generates calendar events that can export to the Portland tech community's Calagator calendar.

 Our regular meeting place is Lucky Labrador Beer Hall, 1945 NW Quimby St, Portland, Oregon